The German Volume Training (GVT) program runs for 6 weeks commencing February 11th, 2019.

 Each year, we implement the GVT protocol among our athletes which is a protocol derived by Rolf Feser.
 Feser’s method of resistance training involved performing 10 sets of 10 repetitions, on a 60-90 second turnaround, at roughly 50-65% of a participant’s one (1) repetition maximum (1RM); this equates to roughly a 5 or 6/10 in terms of training intensity.
 Feser implemented GVT on his Olympic lifting athletes to dramatically increase muscle mass in order to have lifters advance to the next weight division.
 Coincidentally he had outstanding results, with some athletes adding upwards of roughly 4.5kg of muscle mass within 6 weeks.

-GVT is an incredibly taxing program that creates a perfect anabolic environment in the body: high mechanical stress (or high muscular damage/workload) manifested in the performance of compound movements with high time under tension.
-That is to say that when the muscle contracts for an extended period it facilitates a marked increase in anabolic hormone production, resulting in high protein or muscle synthesis.
-Basically, getting gains.
+GVT is an incredibly taxing program that creates a perfect anabolic environment in the body: high mechanical stress (or high muscular damage/workload) manifested in the performance of compound movements with extended time under tension.
+That is, when the muscle contracts for an extended period, it facilitates a marked increase in anabolic hormone production, resulting in high protein or muscle synthesis.
+In plain English, basically, getting gains.

 Over the last 7 years we have seen an average of 13mm body fat lost and an increase in aerobic performance of 6.7%, which is why we keep coming back to it year in, year out.

 This year, GVT will only be offered to S&C membership holders; this means you must be a current S&C member or join our S&C membership, which will equate to $99 a week for the six week program.

 - three (3) semi-private sessions with our experienced coaches each week, who will guide and instruct you through the gruelling but rewarding program.

 - The performance of a testing battery prior to the GVT program in order to determine basic strength/power capacity, body composition and aerobic capacity and a testing program at the conclusion to determine any differences after undergoing the training regime.